bullet-with-butterfly-wings/pumping/README.md

     Data analysis, git repo init, making some plots the fitting depends on the period of time you give it - short=> not enough oscillations, long => overfits the flat tail, only decay playing around with the straight signal - signal 80mV, offset 3.5V, time constantintroduces offset

+Power Broadening - 27/10
+    Using 90kHz so it fits on the screen, two sets of measurement I think height saturates and width is non-zero at zero Slighlty worried about the time constant on the device and the shape of the peaks You can calibrate magnetic field with the known gf Looking at double photon - tuned 100kHz, Gain 1000 (max), what should I measure??
+    Voltage B-sweep magnitude 0.750-0.792 V, Horizontal off (0.001), time of sweep 10s Well, the graph with the power broadening is wrong...
+    For double photons, maybe I should set it to 100kHz, and then look for it I checked the second harmonics, documents
+    Maxed gain for small ones (0.1, 0.2), half of the max gain (0.4) 50s sweep Go 100s sweep, max gain/5 = 200, for 0.8 and 1.6